 11 Security requirements

+{Contributor’s note: It is proposed to delete the editor’s note due to the text introduced in clause 1 regarding optional deployment.}

 Sec001: The telepresence system is suggested to support of security mechanism for securing sessions.

 Sec002: The telepresence system is suggested to support of negotiation mechanism for making a secured session.